Business WiFi that's designed properly, not guessed

 Designed coverage

-- •Better performance in busy areas
+- •Better performance in busy areas and meeting spaces

 - •Fewer dead zones and random dropouts

-- •More predictable day-to-day operation
+- •More predictable day-to-day operation for staff and guests

 Separation that reduces chaos